eclipse/editdor/README.md

 2. Enter your Southbound URL in the designated field (e.g., `http://localhost:8080`)
 3. Click Save to store the URL

-The feature uses the Southbound API architecture to communicate with devices.
-The TD is sent via HTTP POST to the configured endpoint.
-This enables direct deployment of your edited Thing Description to compatible WoT devices.
+The proxy uses the TD sent to its southbound API endpoint to communicate with a Thing.
+This way, you can interact with a non-HTTP Thing from your EdiTDor.

 ## Implemented Features: